iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Can't even upload my positive result because they claim the VDH contacts you to give you a PIN after you test positive.
+They definitely don't.
+I haven't been contacted at all.
+This app is useless, don't waste your time.
+It will give you a false sense of security thinking you haven't come into contact with anyone contagious when you probably have.
+Way to go VDH.
+Not helpful in preventing the spread of Covid at all.<br> :date: __2020-12-18 16:14:29__

+> ☆WARNING☆ DON'T DOWNLOAD ITS AN FAKE VIRUS APP IT'LL HURT YOUR DEVICE AND YOU!!!!!
+ESPECIALLY IN THE HOSPITAL!!!!<br> :date: __2020-12-17 18:00:22__

+> Ha this is app that can only track your location so who downloads this is a idiot<br> :date: __2020-12-16 03:57:28__

+> My wife tested positive and entered data in her app.
+I got COVID yet the app still said I had not been in contact with with anyone testing positive.
+Look for any comments saying that anyone got a notification from this app.
+It doesn't work;<br> :date: __2020-12-16 00:48:01__

+> Effing Scary.
+Thats what its for FEAR.
+The Only Thing We Have To Fear Is Fear Itself.<br> :date: __2020-12-14 02:23:35__

 > Worthless.
 The app requires a PIN number from the VDH to send alerts.
 They contacted me 4 days after my positive test result, but didn't have a valid PIN to give me.
 The contact tracer sent a request to IT to get me a PIN to send alerts.
 It has now been 8 days since I tested positive and 11 days since my first symptoms and I still can't warn others via the app.
 The app only monitors contacts for the last 14 days, so some people will never be warned.<br> :date: __2020-12-11 21:13:51__

 > You have to have a pin to report your case of COVID and I never received one after confirming COVID positive.
 How helpful can this app be if we can't notify others when we've contracted COVID?<br> :date: __2020-12-10 04:29:14__